pavolgolias/management-of-projects-spring-web-app/README.md

-# Web aplikácia obsahujúca backend a frontend systému na manažment projektov
+# Management of projects
+## Web application built in Spring containing backend and frontend of system (school project, forked project)